 - If there are any major holidays/fee-free days/festivals you’d like to be in the park for or avoid

-In addition to picking a specific time to visit, you’ll also need to think about how many days you want to be in Glacier.
+In addition to picking a specific time to visit, you’ll also need to think about how many days you want to be in Yosemite.
 Let me provide some guidance!

 A 4-day visit will allow you to avoid the crowds like a champ, which will be especially beneficial if you plan on being in the park during the summer!
 If you have time to stay longer, you’ll open up more options for longer hikes and extra activities such as horseback riding or fishing.

-Spending 3 full days in Glacier will still allow you to see all of the park’s main attractions, but you’ll likely have to cut out a few of the smaller and off-the-beaten path stops.
+Spending three full days in Yosemite will still allow you to see all of the park’s main attractions, but you’ll likely have to cut out a few of the smaller and off-the-beaten-path stops.

-If you have 2 full days in Glacier, you’ll really only have time to see two sections of the park.
-If you’ve never been before, that’s likely West Glacier and the Going-to-the-Sun Road to Saint Mary.
+If you have two full days in Yosemite, you’ll really only have time to see two sections of the park.
+If you’ve never been before, that’s likely Yosemite Valley and Glacier Point.

 Organizing your sight-seeing options to avoid crowds and have a more enjoyable time is possible, you just probably won’t have time to fit in everything you’d like to do!

-Glacier in 1 day can be done, but I definitely don’t recommend it!
-It is possible to see the big stuff in that amount of time….but it’s a ton of driving and it will be impossible to avoid the crowds.
+Yosemite in one day can be done, but I definitely don’t recommend it!
+It is possible to experience the enchantment of Yosemite Valley in this amount of time, but that’s probably all that you’ll have time to do.

 You’ll also be traveling to the most popular areas of the park during the some of the busiest times of the day, so getting caught in a few traffic jams along the way is inevitable!

 Alright, are you ready to complete Step Two??
 Let’s lock in some dates!
-Don’t forget to choose your dates based on how many sightseeing days you have PLUS the amount of travel days you’ll need to get to and from the park.
-It’s time to take a look at the calendar and pick some specific dates for your trip to Glacier!!
+Don’t forget to choose your dates based on how many sightseeing days you have PLUS the number of travel days you’ll need to get to and from the park.
+It’s time to take a look at the calendar and pick some specific dates for your trip to Yosemite!

-It’s so exciting to have the actually dates picked out….your enthusiasm level will skyrocket!!
+It’s so exciting to have the actual dates picked out….your enthusiasm level will skyrocket!!
 I can’t wait to talk to you again tomorrow!